samueldean/iCustomerReview/Project Documents/User Account Stories.md

 ### Acceptance Criteria:
 2. As a online shopper I want to see related products with reviews, so that I can make a better decision when purchasing a product.
 ### Acceptance Criteria:
+# Samuel’s UAS:
+1. As a customer who is wary of online shopping, I want to be able to sort and view one-star reviews seperately from higher rated reviews.
+### Acceptance Criteria:
+2. As a reviewer I want the process of editing and deleting reviews to be
+### Acceptance Criteria: